 What challenges does this create

 While machine learning appears to the naïve as science-fiction magic, it is statistics coupled with better marketing.
-These mindless algorithms possess a unique set of challenges that do what we say, not necessarily what we mean (Fridman, 2017).
-A prerequisite to accurate forecasting requires that both the model’s specific question structure and supporting facts are extensively curated.
+These mindless algorithms possess a unique set of challenges that do what we say, not necessarily what we mean (Fridman, 2017) A prerequisite to accurate forecasting requires that both the model’s specific question structure and supporting facts are extensively curated.
 When the training data contains missing or erroneous examples, then garbage-in/garbage-out results will surely follow (Snee, 2015).
-It can be nearly impossible for a team to enumerate every training scenario that occurs in the real-world.
-Consider how many different ways the previous dynamic firewall example could halt production environments.
+It can be nearly impossible for a team to enumerate every training scenario in the real world.
+Consider how many ways the previous dynamic firewall example could halt production environments.
 The organization might intentionally need to change the definition of normal by deploying new features.
 Meanwhile, an attacker (see Figure 1) could abuse these protections to introduce a denial of service by manipulating third-party traffic.

 Figure 1 DoS Attack Flow

-Whom does it impact and why
+Whom does it impact, and why

 When the network topology relies on automation to perform a task, then transparency and control are removed.
 This trade-off creates a double-edged sword where the administrators have fewer lower-level details but can act on higher-level business objectives.
-While the ability to participate in every decision is comforting, it does not scale efficiently across to large enterprise environments.
+While participating in every decision is comforting, it does not scale efficiently across large enterprise environments.
 However, at the same time, having black-box decision engines manipulating the state of production environments introduces risk for business continuity scenarios (Mickens, 2018).
-Since a sweet spot exists between extremes of fully autonomous and nothing, organizations need to determine how and where machine learning reduces overhead and increases business value.
+Since a sweet spot exists between fully autonomous and nothing extremes, organizations need to determine how and where machine learning reduces overhead and increases business value.

 Section II: Cybersecurity Overview